ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

 ---

 13. **Demo** - change, stage, commit, then push
+     * *Add steps for command line* Show both in VS Code and command line
      * The cycle is make a change, stage, commit, then push.
      * Stage allows you to to commit some of the changes.
 If you're still working on part, you can stage and commit just what's ready.
      * If you don't need to stage you can commit everything.